Top 5 things to do once you set up your new PS5

-So, you've got your PS5, you've finished setting it up, and now you're wondering what to do next.
+So, you've beaten the bots and you got your PS5.
+You've finished setting it up, and now you're wondering what to do next.
 Worry not, as there's plenty to check out, depending on the exact avenue of entertainment that interests you.
+Even if you don't have a huge budget to grab new games, you'll be able to find some great titles, while also exploring a few features you might not have known your PS5 has in store.
 We're going to go over some of the top things to do once you set up your new PS5.

 Try some blockbuster PS5 games

-There are some stellar games on the PS5, including major exclusives such as Demon's Souls and Marvel's Spider-Man: Miles Morales.
-Even though it's early days, there's tons of launch titles making up the best PS5 games available, so you can find plenty to play no matter the genres that interest you.
+There are some stellar games on the PS5, including major launch exclusives such as Demon's Souls and Marvel's Spider-Man: Miles Morales.
+While there have still been a number of delays on some of our most anticipated games, titles like Deathloop have become some of best PS5 games available, so you can find plenty to play no matter the genres that interest you.

 If you have PS4 games, some of them are eligible for an upgrade to PS5 versions.
+These upgrades vary, with some being free and others requiring a fee, but all will help you enjoy your games even more.
+PS5 versions of games can take full advantage of the new hardware, meaning ultra-fast load times thanks to the internal SSD.
+They also look better and can even run at up to 120 FPS.

 If you don't want to spend any money, the fantastic little Astro's Playroom is a charming platformer that comes preinstalled on your PS5.
 It's a full game with tons of secrets to find and serves to demo the haptic feedback and adaptive triggers of the DualSense controller.
 There are other free games on PS5 as well if you don't want to spend money just yet.